 During the mini lesson, review basic computation (beginning with addition and moving on toward subtraction).
 During the mini lesson, make note of any student struggling with the computation taught during class and meet with those students in small groups of students’ during independent work time.
 As you meet with small groups, gradually remove students from the small group as they show understanding and confidence of the material.

 There is also a general pacing guide, but this is just a suggestion.
 If you see students are more than ready to move to the next level, simply skip ahead to those larger numbers.
 I love leaving a few extra days to work on subtraction across zeroes, which is always challenging for students.

 Having two options will make it so much easier to differentiate for your students by using the 3rd grade version in your fourth grade class or the fourth grade version in your third grade class!

 I love that everything is in a real world, problem solving context.
 I think that naturally raises the rigor and engagement at the same time.
 I also love that they all have an amusement park theme, because it helps tie it all together.

-You can distribute the pages one at a time, in any order.
+You can distribute the addition and subtraction worksheets one page at a time, in any order.
 You can also create a booklet by printing the cover page and all of the pages you’d like for your students to complete.
 There are ten activities the third grade version and ten activities in the fourth grade version.
 I’ve also included several basic practice pages for you to use as needed.

-I think this is going to be a lot of fun for my students and me!
+I think this is going to be a lot of fun for my students (and you)!